warm3snow/tama/README.md

 - 💬 **Interactive Chat** - Natural conversation with AI in your terminal
 - 🔧 **Tool Integration** - AI can use tools to help with your tasks
 - 📁 **Context-aware** - Powerful contextual operations for files, folders, codebase, git, and web
+- 🤝 **Agent Mode** - Autonomous AI agent that can implement features and fix bugs
 - ⚡ **Fast & Efficient** - Written in Go for optimal performance
 - 🎨 **Beautiful UI** - Clean, modern terminal interface
 - 🔒 **Secure** - Local configuration and secure API handling